modxcms/baseline-mgr/README.md

 ###Making Changes to the Sass Files

 If you want to purely use MODX for editing your Manager Sass files, we'd suggest installing the  [Ace MODX Extra](http://modx.com/extras/package/ace), the same editor used by Github and self-proclaimed high performance code editor for the web.
-Find out more information about [how to work with Ace at its website](http://ace.c9.io/#nav=about)
+Find out more information about [how to work with Ace at its website](http://ace.c9.io/#nav=about), but definitely try it out.
+It even provides helpful hints about things that you might consider changing next to lin numbers, and a lot more.

 1. Install Ace like you would other Extras, using the Package Manager
 2. Move to the Files tab in the Manager Tree panel
 3. Navigate to the `manager/templates/mytheme/sass` directory
 4. Click the files you wish to load to make changes
-5. Edit the files using syntax-highlighted editing, optionally clicking the upper-right expand icons for a full-window editing experience
+5. Edit the files using syntax-highlighted editing, optionally clicking the upper-right expand icons for a full-window editing experience.
+6. To save changes to the files, get out of fullscreen mode if you're in it and simply press the save button in the Manager.
+As long as you have not closed your terminal session that started `compass watch` it should see the changes and compile new login.css and/or index.css files for you.

 You can also use tools like Transmit to mount your `www/manager/templates/mytheme/sass/` directory to your desktop to use your favorite text editor, or other FTP programs to edit the file remotely.